 - Best deals on headphones, Bluetooth speakers and other audio products

 - Best deals on chargers and accessories in the UAE and Saudi Arabia

 - Best deals on headphones, bluetooth and wireless devices in the UAE and Saudi Arabia

 The best 55-inch 4K TVs of 2022

-The results speak for themselves, with superb SDR and HDR images that benefit from deep blacks and brighter highlights, all of which are delivered without blooming or loss of shadow detail.
-The inclusion of quantum dot technology delivers saturated and nuanced colours, and thanks to the Filmmaker Mode these images are also extremely accurate.
+We were very impressed by the superb SDR and HDR images, which deliver deep blacks and bright highlights without blooming or loss of shadow detail.
+Samsung's quantum dot technology delivers saturated and nuanced colours, and thanks to the Filmmaker Mode these images are also extremely accurate.

-Unlike last year, Samsung is not short-changing its 4K line-up in an effort to push sales of the 8K ranges.
-So the QN95A boasts an impressive set of features, which is headlined by a well-designed and comprehensive smart platform that includes every major streaming app.
+Unlike last year, we don't think that Samsung is limiting its 4K line-up in an effort to push sales of the 8K ranges.
+The QN95A boasts an impressive set of features, which is headlined by a well-designed and comprehensive smart platform that includes every major streaming app.